Fun-for-RISCV-CPU/single_core_1/mp_ooo/README.md

 The points awarded for each testcase will be split into two categories: *Correctness* and *Relative Performance Score (RPS)*. **The following points are all tentative**.

-Check out [TEST_CASES.md](./docs/TEST_CASES.md) for a list of the currently released test cases.
-This list may not be final, and we will run some hidden test cases as well.

 | Benchmark  | Correctness |    RPS    |
 |------------|-------------|-----------|
 | Coremark   |   2.5       |    2.5    |